mjwelchphd/GalaxyRevisited/README.md

 galaxyId=3FD3A941-9B57-4A15-8A3E-1C0FA9D62FF1&galaxyName=Milky+Way+Galaxy&starId=&name=Milky+Way+Galaxy&magnitude=-6.5&distance=123&constellation=Sagittarius&update=
 ```

-We decode it like this:
+We decode it into a _context_ like this:

 ```swift
 let galaxyContext = try req.content.decode(GalaxyContext.self)